davidsneighbour/hugo-functions/README.md

 <!--- CARD END --->

-# David's Neighbour GoHugo Component / Functions
+# GoHugo Component / Functions

-A Hugo theme component with helper functions for other projects.
+A GoHugo theme component with helper functions for other projects.

 <!--- THINGSTOKNOW BEGIN --->